-To see all of the products and services I am currently using related to my amazon business, checkout my resources page: http://www.onlinesellingexperiment.com/resources/
+To see all of the products and services I am currently using related to my amazon business, check out my amazon tools and resources page.

 If you found this post helpful please be sure to subscribe below!